Vmallari24-Hub/EDM-Portfolio/Lab Task 2/README.md

-# Midterm Lab Task 2: Data Cleaning and Transformation Using Power Query Editor
+oo# Midterm Lab Task 2: Data Cleaning and Transformation Using Power Query Editor
 ## Step 1- Cleaning the data using PowerQuery Editor
 - Download and open the raw data given by your instructor.